archo5/hlsloptconv/README.md

 * Non-square matrix emulation for GLSL ES 1.0
 * Array emulation for GLSL ES 1.0
 * Geometry shader support
-* Certain syntax constructs such as explicit cast.
+* Certain syntax constructs such as explicit cast
+* Some error location information

 #### Other differences from HLSL: